Shubhiey/ScrapingNewsSites/README.md

 # ScrapingNewsSites

-## The Data Set
+## The Data Set ( viral-news-dataset.csv )
-   The dataset is a csv file containing the following three attributes.
+   The dataset is a csv file (viral-news-dataset.csv) containing the following three attributes.
     Id - generated Id for a single row
     Headline - The news headline in text format.
     ChanceOfVirality - The chances of the news going viral